wu87988622/ohara/ohara-manager/README.md

 yarn test:client:coverage
 ```

-We also have an npm script that runs both the **client** server and unit tests together:
+We also have a npm script that runs both the **client** server and unit tests together:

 ```sh
 yarn dev:client